apache/mesos/docs/configuration.md

                                            NOTE: This flag is *experimental* and should not be used in production yet. (default: false)

-  --roles=VALUE                            A comma seperated list of the allocation
+  --roles=VALUE                            A comma separated list of the allocation
                                            roles that frameworks in this cluster may belong to.